filkin1912/django-project/README.md

 ### Views
 - `IndexView`: Public game listing with search bar functionality (filters games by title)
-               and pagination (12 games per page, with navigation controls).
+               and pagination (with option to select how many to show per page and navigation menu).
                To generate sample games for testing pagination, start the app, log in, and visit:
                `http://127.0.0.1:8000/seed_games`
 - `my_games`: User’s own games